arkhn/fhir-river/README.md

 ### Environment variables

-Note that you'll need to have a `.env.pyrog` file containg the following variables:
+Note that you'll need to have a `.env` file containg the following variables:

 - FHIR_API_URL: an url to a fhir api containing the used concept maps.
 - PYROG_API_URL: an url to pyrog's graphql API
-- PYROG_TOKEN: a token for pyrog's API
+- PYROG_LOGIN: the email used by fhir-river to authenticate to Pyrog's API.
+- PYROG_PASSWORD: the password used by fhir-river to authenticate to Pyrog's API.